 The Bank holds a full banking licence granted by the SARB.
 It is an authorised dealer in foreign exchange in terms of the Exchange Control Regulations of the SARB.

-Please see the section titled "The impact of any future change in law or regulation on the Issuer's business is uncertain" on pages 9 to 10.
+Please see "Risk Factors - The impact of any future change in law or regulation on the Issuer's business is uncertain" on pages 20 to 21.

 Anti-money laundering regulations